MicrosoftDocs/azure-docs/articles/virtual-machines/vm-applications.md

 ## Troubleshooting VM Applications

 The VM application extension always returns a success regardless of whether any VM app failed while being installed/updated/removed.
 The VM Application extension will only report the extension status as failure when there's a problem with the extension or the underlying infrastructure.

-Adding the "treat failure as a deployment failure" in PowerShell, CLI, or the Portal switch will result in a failed extension status.
+This is triggered by the "treat failure as deployment failure" which is set to $false by default and can be changed to $true.
+This can be configured in [PowerShell](/powershell/module/az.compute/add-azvmgalleryapplication#-treatfailureasdeploymentfailure) or [CLI](/cli/azure/vm/application#-treat-deployment-as-failure).

 To know whether a particular VM application was successfully added to the VM instance, check the message of the VM Application extension.